cmyahya/SecurityDemo/README.md

 # SecurityDemo
-Demo to demonstrate Implementing OAuth Security
+This is a simple spring boot application to demonstrate the implementation of OAuth Security.